 Unlike other highlighting or hair coloring techniques out there, balayage highlights may possibly be one of the most flexible trends that can easily give your hair a quick makeover.
-The trend allows colorists to paint your hair to give it a more diffused highlight look — or as others have called it, “lived-in highlights.”
+Pronounced BAH-LEE-AHGE, balayage is a French word that means “sweeping,” just like the technique used to create highlights.
+It’s a freehand painting style that adds gradient colors on hair to give it more dimension.
+The trend allows colorists to paint your hair to give it a more diffused highlight look or what others call “lived-in highlights.”

-For an entryway into balayage, stick to a dark hair base.
+New to balayage?
+Stick to a dark hair base.
 This allows you to retain your natural hair color.
-Then, bring dimension to your hair by picking a color at least 4-5 shades lighter than your base color.
-It would add just a touch of lightness to your hair without making it look like you underwent a huge hair makeover.
+Then, bring dimension to your hair by picking a color that’s at least shades lighter than your base color.
+It would add just a touch of lightness to your hair without making it look like you underwent a drastic makeover.

-When you have long hair, it’s so easy for your hair to look flat and dull as the length can weigh hair down.
-So adding a lighter toned Balayage highlight is a great way to bring back movement, body, and flow to your long hair.
-Sticking with a dark base at the top, pick out a color that’s at least 5-8 shades lighter than your base and have your colorist work the color down from about 5 inches away from your roots.
+Adding a lighter-toned balayage highlight is a great way to bring back movement, body, and flow to your long hair.
+Sticking with a dark base at the top, pick out a color that’s at least five to eight shades lighter than your base and have your colorist work the color down from about five inches away from your roots.
 The faded “lived-in” highlights will instantly give your hair lift and breathe new life to your hairstyle.

 Balayage is versatile enough to be used on both short and long hair (and all the lengths in between).
 How the color is applied depends on the effect that you and your colorist wants to go for.
 Want to soften your features?
 Pick a lighter color and focus the placement around your face and further away from the roots.
 For something a little edgy, bring the color closer to your roots and up higher up towards the crown of your hair.